drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 1. **Select Input Folder**: Click "Browse" next to "Input Folder" to select the directory containing files to convert
 2. **Select Output Folder**: Click "Browse" next to "Output Folder" to choose where the CHD files will be saved
-3. **Delete Option**: Check "Delete original files after conversion" if you want to remove source files after successful conversion
+3. **Delete Option**: Check "Delete original files after conversion" if you want to remove source files after a successful conversion
 4. **Start Conversion**: Click "Start Conversion" to begin the batch process
 5. **Monitor Progress**: The application will display progress and log messages during conversion
 6. **Cancel (if needed)**: Click "Cancel" to stop the conversion process